MichelleGoba/React_Portfolio/README.md

 # React_Portfolio
 Portfolio website built in React

-This was a website built to showcase my technical skills, web design skills.
+This was a website built to showcase my technical skills and web design skills.

 ## Project timeline and technologies used